 - Gold weave: A combination of single and double weave, merging the lightweight design of the single weave, with the durability of the double.

-- Pearl weave: One of the latest types of weaves to be introduced into gis.
+- Pearl weave: One of the last types of weaves to be introduced into gis.
 This is the lightest weave that it allowed in BJJ competitions, therefore is often the most popular choice for competitors.
 Check out our list of the best lightweight BJJ gis for competitions for more info.

 In order to be performing at your best possible level, you’ve got to feel good.
 If your gi pants are too tight, you may not be able to pass the guard, or even keep someone in your guard.